 The range of frequencies affected by a certain filter of an EQ is typically referred to as a “band”.

 EQ cutting and boosting refer to the decreasing and increasing of the relative amplitude of defined frequency bands, respectively.

 Filters are typically thought of as processes that eliminate frequency content below, above or between two set frequency points.
 However, in the context of EQ, a filter can also be used to define the aforementioned boosting and cutting.

 EQ is used in mixing, tone shaping, crossovers, feedback control and more.
 It is one of the most important tools for working with audio.

-For more information on EQ in general, check out my article The Complete Guide To Audio Equalization & EQ Hardware/Software.
+For more information on EQ in general, check out my Complete Guide To Audio Equalization & EQ Hardware/Software.

 What Is Semi-Parametric Equalization?